 In truth, these are not detox effects, but a huge spike in bilirubin levels that is produced by the slowed gut function during fasting.

-What to do if you suspect you have Gilbert’s Syndrome
+What do I do if I have Gilbert Syndrome symptoms?

 The first and most obvious is to look through your standard GP medical bloods under ‘Chemistry’ or ‘Biochemistry’ and read the Bilirubin line.